Example: How to merge multiple PSS®E plant models into a network model

 Same concepts as above with one addition:

-After launching the Run and completing the simulation, you can extract the updated network case by navigating to the all-temp folder in the Outputs folder for this simulation.
+Alternatively, you can also extract the updated network case by navigating to the all-temp folder in the Outputs folder for this simulation.
 Within the all-temp folder for the PSS®E Dynamic Node, it will contain the updated .sav case named converged_case.sav.

 Revision history